Beyond Public Access in LLM Pre-Training Data: Data and Methods

 Our dataset contains 34 copyrighted O'Reilly Media books lent to us, that we then split into a total of 13,962 paragraphs.
 Paragraphs are used to calculate the initial mean DE-COP score, one for each book, from which a single AUROC Score is then calculated across all books for each of OpenAI's models.

 The O'Reilly Media books dataset has the unique quality of containing both non-public (behind a paywall) and public (freely available) text within the same book.
-This allows us to differentiate between instances where a model was trained exclusively on public data and cases where access violations may have occurred.
+This allows us to differentiate between instances where a model was trained exclusively on public data and cases where potential access violations may have occurred.
 We define public text as any content made available by O'Reilly Media for content previews -- specifically the first 1,500 characters of each chapter as well as the entirety of chapters one and four.
-All other O'Reilly text we define as non-public.
+All other O'Reilly text we define as non-public.\footnote{This isn't an exact split, select paragraphs may have been copied to public articles, that would usually fall under fair use.}

 To accurately measure the performance of the DE-COP membership inference attack method (discussed below), paragraph samples must be divided into two distinct categories, that in practice we can only approximate: data known to be included in the model's pre-training dataset and those known to be excluded.
-In our case we designate books published before the model's training cutoff ($t-n$) as \textit{possibly} in-dataset (previously seen and trained on) samples, and books published after a model's training cutoff ($t+n$) as \textit{known} out-of-dataset samples that the model could not have been trained on (see Figure \ref{fig:model_training_split}). ``Access violations'' are defined as the subset of non-public book paragraphs, published during the model's training period, that we identify as being used for training.
+In our case we designate books published before the model's training cutoff ($t-n$) as \textit{possibly} in-dataset (previously seen and trained on) samples, and books published after a model's training cutoff ($t+n$) as \textit{known} out-of-dataset samples that the model could not have been trained on (see Figure \ref{fig:model_training_split}). ``Access violations'' are defined as the subset of non-public book paragraphs, published during the model's training period, that we identify as likely being used for training.

-We categorize books published before October 2023 (for GPT-4o and GPT-4o Mini), and before September 2021 (for GPT-3.5 Turbo) as \textit{potentially in-dataset} ($t-n$), and those books published after these model training cutoff dates as \textit{out-of-dataset} ($t+n$), where $t$ is the model training cutoff date (October 2023 and September 2021, respectively).
+We categorize books published before October 2023 (for GPT-4o and GPT-4o Mini), and before September 2021 (for GPT-3.5 Turbo) as \textit{potentially in-dataset} ($t-n$), and those books published after the model's training cutoff date as \textit{out-of-dataset} ($t+n$), where $t$ is the model training cutoff date (October 2023 and September 2021, respectively).
 This date is defined by the model developer as the last date that the model's pre-training dataset contains data for.